 Independent Living Skills.
 Thorough knowledge of the activities and techniques of daily living and personal management skills are needed to create independence so that students with visual impairments may integrate more easily into culture and society.
 TSVIs share responsibility with family members and other professionals for instruction in such areas as personal hygiene, eating habits, manners, dressing, grooming, verbal and nonverbal communications, and developing a positive self-image.

 Career Education.
 Career education curricula that are developed for children without visual impairments may need supplementary explanation and instruction from a TSVI.
 In addition, students with visual impairment often need more focused instruction from TSVIs to develop career awareness, positive work habits, and to explore vocations that align with their personal interests, strengths, and weaknesses.
 This instruction may include field trips into the community to explore work opportunities and job requirements, interviews with adults with visual impairments about their various occupations, and assessment of individual abilities.
 The TSVI assists in the assessment of vocational strengths and weaknesses and facilitates students’ participation in work-study, vocational training, and other appropriate experiences.
 While career education is often neglected (see Wolffe et al., 2002), it is one area that directly relates to the future employability of individuals with visual impairment.
 Research has shown that career education and work experiences in high school lead to more positive outcomes for young adults (McDonnall, 2010, 2011; McDonnall & Crudden, 2009; McDonnall & O’Mally, 2012; Wolffe & Kelly, 2011).
-Additional research indicates that instruction in alternative skills (braille, low vision devices), technology applications social skills, independent living skills, and orientation and mobility also contribute to better employment outcomes for youth with visual impairment (Botsford, 2013; Cavanaugh & Giesen, 2012; Monson, 2009; Zhou, Smith, Parker, and Griffin-Shirley (2013).
+Additional research indicates that instruction in alternative skills (braille, low vision devices), technology applications, social skills, independent living skills, and orientation and mobility also contribute to better employment outcomes for youth with visual impairment (Botsford, 2013; Cavanaugh & Giesen, 2012; Monson, 2009; Zhou, Smith, Parker, & Griffin-Shirley, 2013).
 The TSVI is integral to instruction in all of these areas.

 Leisure and Recreation.
 The TSVI, parents, and community agencies share a responsibility to expose the student to, and provide learning opportunities in, a wide variety of leisure time activities that have carry-over value to adult life.
 In addition, TSVIs assist physical education teachers in integrating children with visual impairments into inclusive physical education classes by suggesting strategies for participation in team and individual sports.
 Visual impairments often unnecessarily restrict movement and may result in poor physical fitness (Oh, Ozturk, & Kozub, 2004), unless systematic efforts are made to include children with visual impairments in physical education and recreational activities (Tutt, Lieberman, & Brasher, 2012).
 Children with visual impairments who are included in regular physical education classes are more likely to participate in organized sports activities as adults (Haegele, Lieberman, Lepore, & Lepore-Stevens, 2014; Rizzo et al., 2003).